 Anxiety is characterised by an intense, excessive, and persistent worry and fear that can be completely debilitating in severe cases.
 You need to watch out for signs of anxiety as much as you can, as its long-term effects can be damaging to the overall health of the body.

 Prolonged anxiety and/or depression affects adrenal glands and the amygdala, which becomes larger.
 As a result higher amounts of stress hormones are released into the body.
 Cortisol, the most common stress hormone, increases sugar levels in the blood, while adrenaline increases the heart rate and elevates blood pressure.
-This article details how supplements can help regulate the level of those hormones.

 Anxiety also weakens the connections between the amygdala and the prefrontal cortex (PFC), which may hinder the brain from thinking rationally.
 Anxiety disorders attack the amygdala, which becomes larger and hyperactive, sending stress messages to the PFC more regularly.
 The PFC ensures you respond to dangerous situations rationally, so if it is not alerted efficiently by the amygdala, it may lead to irrational thoughts and erratic behaviour.